Network Function operator

 • vm.max_map_count

-You can also scope both safe and unsafe sysctls parameters to a specific Pod or namespace using the tuning Container Networking Interface (CNI) plug-in.
+You can also scope both safe and unsafe sysctls parameters to a specific Pod or namespace by using the tuning Container Networking Interface (CNI) plug-in.

 The NodeSystemConfigUpdate resource provides the following read-only general status fields:

-• status.conditions.observedGeneration: Denotes the .metadata.generation value on which the initial condition was based.
+• status.conditions.observedGeneration: denotes the .metadata.generation value on which the initial condition was based.

-• status.conditions.message: An informative message describing the change of the interface's condition.
+• status.conditions.message: an informative message describing the change of the interface's condition.

-• status.conditions.reason: A programmatic identifier denoting the reason for the last change of the interface's condition.
+• status.conditions.reason: a programmatic identifier denoting the reason for the last change of the interface's condition.

-• status.conditions.type: Condition type in camelCase.
+• status.conditions.type: the condition type in camelCase.

 The following example illustrates the structure of the resource: